 Accessory Dwelling Unit (ADU) and Junior Accessory Dwelling Unit (JADU)

 Accessory Dwelling Units (ADUs) are defined as complete independent dwelling units that have permenant provisions for living, sleeping, eating, cooking, and sanitation.
 Junior Accessory Dwelling Units (JADUs) are semi-independant dwelling units no larger than 500 square-feet within a portion of an existing or proposed single-family home such as a garage, great room, home office, etc. All ADU and JADU permits shall be submitted directly though the Hayward e-Permit Portal .
-All projects are reviewed for complaince with the City of Hayward Municipal Code, California State Codes and California State Law.
-Check out our ADU Checklists and FAQ in Handouts for more information.
+All projects are reviewed for complaince with applicable California State Codes and California State Law.
+Check out our Handouts or visit the Alameda County ADU Resource Center for more information.

 Submitting an Application: